-New insight into why haste makes wasteNovember 7th, 2012 in Neuroscience /
+New insight into why haste makes wasteNovember 7, 2012 in Medicine & Health / Neuroscience

 Why do our brains make more mistakes when we act quickly?
 A new study demonstrates how the brain follows Ben Franklin's famous dictum, "Take time for all things: great haste makes great waste."

 The research – conducted by Research Assistant Professor Richard Heitz and Jeffrey Schall, Ingram Professor of Neuroscience, at Vanderbilt University – has found that the brain actually switches into a special mode when pushed to make rapid decisions.

 The study was published Nov.
 7 in the journal Neuron.

 "This is a question that is very basic to our experience as human beings, and something that we encounter on a daily basis," Heitz, who designed and carried out the study, said.
 "If we can understand how our brain changes when we are pushed to respond faster, we have gone a long way toward understanding the decision-making process in general."